fogbender/b2b-saaskit/README.md

 Note that in Astro, the code between `---` (called "frontmatter") runs on the server and is not sent to the client.

 You can think of `export const prerender = ...` as a per-route switch between SSG and SSR. `prerender = true` means "build-time" (SSG), and `prerender = false` means "request-time" (SSR).
 If `export const prerender` isn't defined, its default value depends on the value of `output` in the `astro.config.mjs` settings file.
-In our case, `output` is `hybrid`, which means `prerender` is `false` by default.
+In our case, `output` is `hybrid`, which means `prerender = true` by default.
 For more info on this, see https://docs.astro.build/en/guides/server-side-rendering/.

+If you're familiar with other full-stack frameworks, using `prerender = false` is similar to `getServerSideProps` in Next.js and `loader` in Remix, while `prerender = true` is similar to getStaticProps in Next.js.

 `createHelpers` is a utility that allows you to perform tRPC procedures server-side.